Akifbade/wms/AI-SESSION-CONTEXT.md

 ### Recent Conversation Summary:
 Recent work completed:
 - Use ts-node in docker-compose for development mode
-- Skip TypeScript build in Docker - run with ts-node for development

 ### Issues Faced (if any):